Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 - Variant identification (WES/WGS/RNA-seq)
 - Genome-wide association studies (GWAS)

-Understanding the basics of linear modeling is central to being able to perform these types of analyses in a statistical programming environment such as R.

-Given their importance and pervasive use in bioinformatics and genomics, we will introduce the fundamental concepts of linear models, and how you can fit these models in R.
+Understanding the basics of linear modeling is central to being able to perform these types of analyses in a statistical programming environment such as R. Given their importance and pervasive use in bioinformatics and genomics, we will introduce the fundamental concepts of linear models, and how you can fit these models in R.

-> **Note:** Linear modeling is the topic of entire independent courses and again requires knowledge of appropriate mathematics and propbability to understand completely.
-Thus, this should be considered an introduction rather than a standalone resource.
+> **Note:** Linear modeling is the topic of entire independent courses and again requires knowledge of appropriate mathematics and probability to understand completely.
+This lesson should be considered an introduction rather than a standalone resource.

-In a standard linear model, we assume that some *response* variable (*Y*) can be represented as a linear combination of a set of *predictors* (*X*, independent variables).
-In building a linear model, we estimate a set of *coefficients* that explain how the *predictors* are related to the *response*.
-We can use these *coefficients* for statistical inference to better understand which predictors are associated with our response, or for applying the model to new data where we wish to predict the response variable using only a set of predictors.

-Before reviewing out the statistical notation for a simple linear model, it can be useful to first consider the main components:
+Consider the key components of a simple linear model:
 `response = predictor(s) + error`

 - **The *response*** is the dependent variable we wish to model based on some set of predictors

-- **The *predictor(s)*** is the independent variable, or variables, that we wish to model as a linear combination of the response (this is usually what we are interested in for statistical inference and hypothesis testing)
+- **The *predictor(s)*** is the independent variable(s) that we wish to model as a linear combination of the response

-- **The *error*** component represents the information not explained by the model, and exists since we know that no set of predictors will perfectly explain the response variable.
-These are often referred to as the *residuals* of the model.
+- **The *error*** component represents the information not explained by the model (the models *residuals*)

+We assume a *response* variable (*Y*) can be represented as a linear combination of some *predictors* (*X*, independent variable(s) ).
+The model estimates a set of *coefficients* that explain how the *predictors* are related to the *response*.
+We can use these *coefficients* for statistical inference to better understand which predictors are associated with our response, or for applying the model to new data where we wish to predict the response variable using only a set of predictors.

 Using the statistical notation for a simple linear regression model: